How to Use the Guide

 Paper

-• paper or frozen food boxes (no liners, PLEASE flatten)
+- paper boxes (no liners, PLEASE flatten)

 NO paper cups, plates or bowls (put in trash)